-QSuper aims to make it easy for you to search for lost or forgotten super and combine it¹ into one account through Member Online.
+We aim to make it easy for you to search for lost or forgotten super and combine it¹ into one account through QSuper Member Online.

 If you have ever changed your name, address, job or lived overseas, you may have unintentionally lost track of some of your super.